 If timber is left uncoated it will be subject to surface checking, warping and loss of dimensional stability to varying degrees.
 The coating is designed to slow down the rate at which moisture can move in or out of the timber and protect against attack from sunshine which, when combined, will result in a breakdown of the timber and loss of stability.

 Pre-coating or factory applied finish protects the timber before it arrives at site.
-An onsite coating will be required for long term protection and can be ordered from Porta at the time of timber order placement.
+An onsite coating will be required for long term protection.